 While the number one delivery vehicle for phishing continues to be email, attacks using social media and SMS messaging increased in 2016.
 For example, now prevalent on both Facebook and Twitter, Angler Phishing is a new attack in which “crooks impersonate the social media teams of banks and retailers in order to trick consumers into disclosing sensitive personal information,” according to Fortune.
 In addition, text scams, according to a report in the Independent, are “being used as a way of duping people into giving up their online accounts, and out of their identities and their money.”
 No matter the delivery medium, recipients open 30 percent of phishing campaigns, despite companies spending millions of dollars on employee awareness training.

 Though the motivations for conducting a phishing campaign can vary, the overwhelming incentive is financial gain.
 According to the FBI, “spear-phishers have netted some $2.3 billion since 2013 in a variety of semi-sophisticated, global email frauds.”
 This appetite for fortune has paved the way for ransomware, a type of malware that is now found in more than 90 percent of phishing.
-For cyber criminals, ransomware creates an ethical decision for the organizations and/or individuals under attack – pay up or risk exposure, damage or destruction of important assets – both physical and digital.
+For cybercriminals, the ransomware creates an ethical decision for the organizations and/or individuals under attack – pay up or risk exposure, damage, or destruction of important assets – both physical and digital.

 Believe it or not, Phishing-as-Service (PhaaS) emerged on the dark web in 2016.
 According to researches, hackers of any skill can purchase these on-demand phishing ‘kits,’ which can include, according to ZDNet, “databases of emails, templates of phishing scams, and a backend database to store stolen credentials.”
 But hackers don’t even need to wander into the depths of the Dark Web to purchase phishing tools.
 Instead, they can simply hop over to YouTube to buy attacks on the world’s most popular video website (although a secret backdoor made them vulnerable to malware, as well).